 Sound & Specs

-Staying true to my test methodology, I burned in the KZ ES4 for about 100 hours and then tried it with the following sources: Topping DX7, Topping D30 powering a Venture Electronics RunAbout 2.0bl and a Head ‘n’ HiFi Objective2 and Cayin N5ii.
+Staying true to my test methodology, I broke in the KZ ES4 for about 100 hours and then tried it with the following sources: Topping DX7, Topping D30 powering a Venture Electronics RunAbout 2.0bl and a Head ‘n’ HiFi Objective2 and Cayin N5ii.
 I used an iFi IEMatch2.5 most of the time with desktop sources.
 I used KZ foam eartips as stock silicone tips are rubbish.

 The KZ ES4 are one of the most balanced products ever introduced by KZ, though it still is very far from an ideally neutral tuning.
 The sound is in fact heavily coloured, but it does not show any particular imbalance factor and sounds therefore good most of the time.
 There are, however, notable exceptions: certain tracks that already favour the upper midrange can soon cause fatigue.
 Generally speaking, I find the tuning pleasant and relaxed, with some warmth and emphasis on the upper range.